So Whats the Difference?

 What sets AD Tile Fitters Apart from the rest? the answer is proper practices and fine craftsmanship.
 Creating a lasting tile installation is no easy task and if you don't honor all the standards its easy to see failing results such as cracked or popping tile, cracked powdered grout, or leaking showers.
 With the price of materials climbing every day its important to hire a qualified installer.
 We have proudly completed the Certified Tile Installers Test to prove that we uphold industry standards.

-Something commonly overlooked is perimeter movement. this is one of the simplest reasons a system can fail. although minute your home expands and contracts with the seasons and rising/falling humidity.
+Something commonly overlooked is perimeter movement. his is oTne of the simplest reasons a system can fail.
+Although minute, your home expands and contracts with the seasons and rising/falling humidity.
 If materials are installed tight against the studs or drywall "tenting" can occur where the floor buckles up.
 On a hardwood floor the tent will be an obvious speed bump in the floor, but on a tile floor you can actually experience a loud popping noise and on rare occasion see tile jump into the air.
 In this picture we are preparing to grout a pebble floor.
 To honor perimeter movement and still grout the system complete to the wall we install a foam backer rod.
 This foam backer rod stops grout from entering the movement joint and allows expansion.
 Once the grout is dry the top can be lightly chipped away and the wall tile can be set.

 Another critical movement joint is located at any change of plane weather it be from wall to wall or wall to floor.
 A proper movement joint has a small gap from surface to surface to be filled with silicone.
 A very common mistake we see is when the corner is grouted solid and clear silicone is applied over the grout.
 This is an improper movement joint once the wall begins to move the grout will start to crack along with the silicone. silicone needs a foam backer to perform properly.
 Once the joint has cracked water will be able to penetrate behind the tile and if the shower has not been properly waterproofed it will begin to leak.
 This can have disastrous results depending on its location inside the home.

-Directional Troweling is a very important practice to follow it allows air to escape easily from beneath the tile during installation. if directional troweling is not honored you can experience large air pockets under the tile that will sound hollow when tapped on.
+Directional Troweling is a very important practice to follow and it allows air to escape easily from behind the tile during installation. if directional troweling is not honored you can experience large air pockets under the tile that will sound hollow when tapped on.
 A common result would be tile having a much lower breaking strength from falling objects and perhaps cracking under foot traffic alone.

 Perhaps the most crucial step to a proper installation is "Burning In" the thinset to the substrate.
 This is done with the flat side of the trowel and drives cement deep into the surface pores keying it into the backer.
 When thinset is applied to the back of the tile alone and not keyed into the wall or floor you will have a much lower shear strength.
 Typically depending on thinset you will have a shear strength of 250-400 PSI.
 When not keyed in you may experience a shear strength of only 20 PSI and we have seen tile almost fall off the wall during demo.